LSSTDESC/imSim/doc/features.rst

    * - Cosmic Rays
-     - cosmic_rays.py: Approximately 10K cosmic rays which are randomly addd to the exposures can be be found in cosmic_ray_catalog. fits.gz
+     - cosmic_rays.py: Approximately 10K cosmic rays which are randomly addd to the exposures can be be found in cosmic_ray_catalog.fits.gz
      - Template data taken from ITL test stands at UofA.
      -
      - We should normalize to mountain level.